sourabh061295/Splitter/README.md

     - numpy

 ***Setup***
-Run the setup.py file to initialize all the pre-requisites for the App.
+Run the "setup.exe" file to setup the App.

 ***Run Procedure***
-Double click the "run.py" file and enjoy the App.
+Run the "SpLiTtEr.exe" and enjoy the App.

 ***Contact Info***
 If any problems or queries, please feel free to mail me at "sksourabhkulkarni@gmail.com"